Skip to content ↓

 • four A Level subjects plus the Extended Project Qualification.

-• a weekly fifty minute lesson of Personal, Social, Health and Education.
+• a fortnightly fifty-minute lesson of Personal, Social, Health and Education.

 • a weekly afternoon of games/enrichment.